 1. Report on the Financial Statements

-We have audited the accompanying financial statements of Core Education
+We have audited the accompanying financial statements of MT Educare

-2. Management''s responsibility for the Financial Statements Management
+2. Management''s Responsibility for the Standalone Financial Statements

-is responsible for the preparation of these financial statements that
+to the preparation and presentation of the financial statements that

 give a true and fair view of the financial position, financial